Shreyashofficial/ANALYST-projects/README.md

 # ANALYST-projects
-Here I will be uploading my projects on data analyst
+Here I will be uploading my projects on data analysis